albar965/littlenavmap-manual/en/WEATHER.md

 You have to set the base path for X-Plane in the `Load Scenery Library` dialog to enable reading of the weather file.
 Certain features like regions of manually created weather files are not supported.

 METARs are shown in the airport tooltips and on the `Airport` overview tab.
 Decoded weather information for all sources is available in the tab `Weather`.

+**Notes about X-Plane weather:**
+*Little Navmap* can only read the X-Plane `METAR.rwx` file which contains downloaded online weather.
+The program cannot read custom weather situations from X-Plane. *Little Navmap* has only access to the local weather around the aircraft if you use a custom weather situation.

 ![Weather tab](../images/weather.jpg "Weather tab")